 3. Hire a programmer who has experience with frameworks

 A programming framework is like a set of tools that makes it faster and easier to write software with consistent code.
-Rather than hiring someone who knows “PHP” to write your site from scratch, hire a programmer who has experience in a framework, such as CakePHP, Ruby on Rails, or Django.
+Rather than hiring someone who knows “PHP” to write your site from scratch, hire a programmer who has experience in a framework, such as Laravel, Ruby on Rails, or Django.
 These are usually the more experienced programmers.
 You’ll save a lot of time in development, and have less headache in maintenance.
 Using the framework will also make it easier to hand off the code to other programmers down the road, because they will be able to understand the code and where things are at, almost instantly.

 5. Advertise on multiple sites